Tycho

 cargo run --release --example quickstart -- --chain unichain --swapper-pk $PK

-If you don't have an RPC URL, here's a list of public ones for , , and .
+If you don't have an RPC URL, here are some public ones for Ethereum Mainnet, Unichain, and Base.

-The --swapper-pk flag is not necessary if you would like to run the quickstart without simulation or execution.
+The --swapper-pk flag is unnecessary if you want to run the quickstart without simulation or execution.

 What it does

-The quickstart fetches all protocol states and returns you the best amount out (best price) for a given token pair (by default, 10 USDC to WETH).
+The quickstart fetches all protocol states.
+Then it returns the best amount out (best price) for a given token pair (by default, 10 USDC to WETH).

 Additionally, it returns calldata to execute the swap on this pool with the Tycho Router.